 Phishing behavior on GoFundMe includes contacting campaign organizers through their campaigns and posing as a legitimate donor, organization, or even as GoFundMe or a GoFundMe employee.

 Please take extra precaution in opening suspicious emails or links, especially urgent requests or promises of additional donations.
-Don't use the links in an email, instant message, or chat to get to any web page if you suspect the message might be inauthentic or the sender untrustworthy.
+Don't use the links in an email, instant message, or chat to get to any web page if you suspect the message might be fake or the sender untrustworthy.

 GoFundMe will never contact our customers through the campaign contact form to request contact, identification, or other personal information.